hs0210/enhancements/enhancements/baremetal/baremetal-config-raid-and-bios.md

 ### Test Plan

-- Unit tests for determining the configuration of RAID and BIOS to pass to ironic.
+- Unit tests for determining the configuration of RAID and BIOS passed to Ironic meeting expectations.
 - e2e tests for determining the configuration of RAID and BIOS configured in the IPI deployments.

 ### Graduation Criteria